 A Sexually Transmissible Infection (STI) is an infection that can be passed on through vaginal, anal or oral sex.
 Most STIs are transmitted through the exchange of sexual fluids, but some can be passed on through skin to skin genital contact.

-Mumps is a contagious viral illness that spreads by droplets of saliva or mucus from the mouth, nose, or throat of an infected person, usually when the person coughs, sneezes or talks.
+Mumps is a contagious viral illness that spreads by droplets of saliva or mucus, usually when the person coughs, sneezes or talks.

 UHS has been continually accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) since 1983.